 Recipes Tried and True (1894)

 One cake German sweet chocolate, one egg, one cup sugar, one-half cup milk, one lump butter size of a walnut.
-[Drop from a spoon on buttered pan, and bake slowly about twenty minutes.] —Mrs. Eckhart
+Drop from a spoon on buttered pan, and bake slowly about twenty minutes in oven. —Mrs. Eckhart

 The Boston Cooking-School Cook Book (1916)